-One just can’t imagine a world without hand fans.
-It would be almost the same as living in a world without birds.
+Fans – one just can’t imagine a world without these beautiful objects.
+It would be like living in a world without birds.
 In fact, the traditional symbol for a fan in Chinese looks like, and means, “a bird’s wing,” and the newer word shan describes it as “feathers under a roof.”
 The ancients are believed to have kept birds in cages because the flapping of their wings created a pleasant breeze.

 What does a fan do?